howhowcan/Network_Topology_with_Mininet/README.md

 > TODO:
 > * Describe how to execute your program
 > * Show the screenshot of using iPerf command in Mininet
-> To execute my program, you must have an linux enviroment with Mininet installed in your machine.
+> * To execute my program, you must have an linux enviroment with Mininet installed in your machine.
-1. Push topology.py to the repo
-2. Connect to the container by Pietty, and login as root
-3. Clone my repo by `git clone https://github.com/nctucn/lab2-howhowcan.git Network_Topology`
+1. Clone my repo by `git clone https://github.com/nctucn/lab2-howhowcan.git Network_Topology`
-4. Start the service of Open vSwitch by `sudo service openvswitch-switch start`
+2. Start the service of Open vSwitch by `sudo service openvswitch-switch start`
-5. Check the functionality of Mininet: `sudo mn`
+3. Check the functionality of Mininet: `sudo mn`
-6. If Mininet functions correctly, using the exit command `exit` in CLI to exit
+4. If Mininet functions correctly, using the exit command `exit` in CLI to exit
-7. Clean up all the connections: `sudo mn -c`
+5. Clean up all the connections: `sudo mn -c`
-8. Change to the directory: `cd ./Network_Topology/src/`
+6. Change to the directory: `cd ./Network_Topology/src/`
-9. Run the example code:
+7. Run the example code:
    * Change to the executable mode of topology.py
    `sudo chmod +x topology.py`
    * Run topology.py
    `sudo ./topology.py`
-10. If succeed, you will go into CLI mode.
+8. If succeed, you will go into CLI mode.
 Then, execute the following command to get the result:
    `mininet> h2 iperf -s -u -i 1 > ./out/result &`
    `mininet> h6 iperf -c 10.0.0.2 -u –i 1`